At the scale that Facebook operates, several traditional approaches to serving web content break down or simply aren’t practical.

 If you’re interested in how the Internet works, be sure to check out our article on how Google collects data about you and the Internet.

-Note: This article first appeared on this blog back in 2009, and we have touched up the data since.
+Note: This article first appeared on this blog back in 2009, and we have repeatedly updated the data to keep it current.